Solution-Method-Free Modeling Campaign

 This is one of my recent campaigns.

-The thing is this: the Operations Research literature -- especially introductory textbooks -- is dominated by modeling paradigms that are solution-methods oriented.
-By this I mean that the mathematical models we use to formulate problems are "dictated'' by the methods we use to solve these problems.
+The point is this: the Operations Research literature -- especially introductory textbooks -- is dominated by modeling paradigms that are solution-methods oriented.
+By this I mean that the choice of the mathematical model that is used to formulate a specific problem is "dictated", from the start, by the decision to use a specific solution-method for the problem in question.

-I am a strong supporter of the "generic modeling" paradigm.
+I am a strong advocate of the "generic modeling" paradigm.

 This paradigm is based on the fact that in operations research we have a rich collection of "generic problems" such as the knapsack problem, the shortest path problem, the transportation problem, the assignment problem, the maximum flow problem, the minimum cost network flow problem, the traveling salesman problem, the diet problem, and the list go on ...